|

 Within a few weeks, plans for war time football were in place.
 Teams would play in regional leagues and were allowed to field guest players.
-Typically such players were forces personnel who were stationed nearby or who had returned home on leave.
+Typically such players were forces personnel who were stationed nearby or who were home on leave.
 City were in the fortunate position of being surrounded by large army camps.
 Fulford, Strensall and further afield, Catterick barracks were to provide City with a constant stream of high quality guest players, including some international stars such as Dixie Deans and Raich Carter.
 Regional football saw City play many games against the likes of Leeds, Newcastle and the 2 Sheffield sides.

 In April 1936, John "Jack" Ellis was in goal for Bristol Rovers when they lost 12-0 v Luton (with Joe Payne scoring 10 goals).
 He made one guest appearance in goal for City during World War 2.